cgranell/labpistec-ideas/README.md

 ### Meeting 2018-07-03
 Participants.
 LABPSITEC (Juani, Laura, Diana), GEOTEC (Nacho, Sven, Carlos)

-The meeting was aimed to discuss the categories and dimensions to extract key bits of useful information from the paper review.
+The meeting was aimed to discuss the categories and dimensions to extract key bits of useful information from the set of eligible papers.
+It was also discussed the required steps of the second stage of the reviewing process.

 ### Meeting YYYY-MM-DD
 Participants.
 LABPSITEC (...), GEOTEC (...)